lijinbio/HaMiP/README.md

 ### A toy example using BAM inputs

-To facilitate the running of CMSIP, a toy example is generated using existing BAM inputs.
-The example is accessible at https://github.com/lijinbio/cmsip/blob/master/example.
+To facilitate the running of HaMiP, a toy example is generated using existing BAM inputs.
+The example is accessible at https://github.com/lijinbio/HaMiP/blob/master/example.
 The `example` directory consists of running scripts and example BAM files.
 Below commands will generate the configuration file and run the example.

 ```
 $ ./config.sh ## Generate config.yaml